Reviewing UPM-Kymmene Oyj (OTCMKTS:UPMMY) & Sugarmade (OTCMKTS:SGMD)

-UPM-Kymmene Oyj (OTCMKTS:UPMMY – Get Rating) and Sugarmade (OTCMKTS:SGMD – Get Rating) are both basic materials companies, but which is the better investment?
-We will compare the two businesses based on the strength of their profitability, risk, institutional ownership, earnings, analyst recommendations, valuation and dividends.
+UPM-Kymmene Oyj (OTCMKTS:UPMMY – Get Rating) and Sugarmade (OTCMKTS:SGMD – Get Rating) are both basic materials companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their dividends, valuation, earnings, analyst recommendations, institutional ownership, profitability and risk.

 Analyst Recommendations

-This is a summary of current ratings for UPM-Kymmene Oyj and Sugarmade, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for UPM-Kymmene Oyj and Sugarmade, as reported by MarketBeat.com.

 |Sell Ratings